Benchmarking SEO: Do a competitive analysis

 Site speed

 The faster the site, the happier the visitor and the happier the search engine.
-That’s why looking at speed insights is important when doing a competitive analysis.
+That’s why looking at speed insights is important for a competitive analysis.
 Speed insights will tell you if there is a huge difference between you and your main competitors.

 There are many ways to check your site speed, like using Pingdom and Google’s speed tools.